The best aquariums in the world allow us to enjoy the treasures of the undersea universe without ever needing to go underwater.

 Nagasaki Penguin Aquarium, Nagasaki, Japan

-The Nagasaki Penguin Aquarium is home to more than 180 penguins.
+One of the best things to do in Nagasaki, the Penguin Aquarium is home to more than 180 penguins.
 The facility features a wealth of species, including Patagonian Magellanic penguins, yellow-eyebrowed rockhopper penguins, and giant king penguins of Antarctica.

 Even though it’s not a large aquarium, plan on spending at least an hour or so while you’re in Nagasaki.
 You’ll be easily charmed by the penguins who are naturally comical and often show off for visitors.